 Artificial intelligence and machine learning (ML) are often used together, sometimes even interchangeably.
 However, AI is about machines that can perform a task like humans, and ML is the source from where computers ‘learn’ data and make predictions without being explicitly told how to do it.
 With every new data set, a machine learning algorithm adjusts its predictions.

 In other words, ML is a sub-category of AI.
 The ML algorithms enable a machine to perform a specific task well, but they cannot do tasks for which they are not trained.
-For instance, a machine learning algorithm used to recommend courses to people will not recommend videos unless data related to how people search for videos is added.
+For instance, a machine learning algorithm used to recommend courses to people will not recommend videos unless data related to how people search for videos are added.

 So when you ask what I should learn first – AI or ML, I’d recommend starting with ML.
 For more insights, follow our guide on How to learn AI and Machine Learning by yourself.